davidfurlong87/blender-wfc/docs/features/primitives/upcoming_tasks/export_to_blend_file_plan.md

 - `addons/blender-wfc/primitive_ui.py`
 - `addons/blender-wfc/primitive_persistence.py`

-### Task 11 — Embed connector-registry fallback into the exported blend ✅
+### Task 11 — Embed connector-registry fallback into the exported blend ⚠️ PARTIAL

 **Goal:** make standalone blend files more self-contained.

-- write a `wfc_connectors.json` text datablock during export
+- [x] write a `wfc_connectors.json` text datablock during export
-- define how it is updated on repeated saves
+- [x] define how it is updated on repeated saves
-- teach the loader to read it when sidecar JSON connectors are unavailable
+- [ ] teach the loader to read it when sidecar JSON connectors are unavailable
+- [ ] infer connector names from primitive object properties when both JSON and embedded registry are missing

 ### Task 12 — UX polish and migration helpers ✅